Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Evaluation and Main Results

 \subsection{Evaluation Settings}

-To evaluate the effectiveness of our \textsc{Img-Diff} dataset, we use it to finetune the SOTA MLLMs, specifically LLaVA-1.5 \cite{llava1.5} and MGM \cite{mgm}, then evaluate them on extensive benchmarks commonly used for image difference and MLLMs.
-Specifically, the image difference benchmarks include the MMVP \cite{mmvp}, the Spot-the-Diff \cite{spot}, and the Image-Edit-Request \cite{image-edit-request}.
+To evaluate the effectiveness of the \textsc{Img-Diff} dataset, we use it to fine-tune SOTA MLLMs, including LLaVA-1.5-7B, MGM-7B, and InternVL2-8B on the main page, as well as InternVL2-1B and LLaVA-1.5-13B in the supplementary materials.
+We evaluate these models on extensive benchmarks commonly used for image difference and MLLMs.
+Specifically, the image difference benchmarks include MMVP \cite{mmvp}, Spot-the-Diff \cite{spot}, and Image-Edit-Request \cite{image-edit-request}.
+Besides, the details and results of the MLLM benchmarks are shown in \Cref{sec:mllm_benchmarks}.

-Regarding the finetuning strategy, we mix our data with the original visual instruction tuning dataset of LLaVA-1.5 and MGM respectively and conduct finetuning to get the finetuned MLLMs.
-For the Spot-the-Diff and Image-Edit-Request benchmarks, since they contain specific training splits, we further fine-tune MLLMs for an additional 2 epochs using only these benchmarks' training data.
+During our fine-tuning process, we first mix our data with MLLMs' original visual instruction tuning data respectively.
+For LLaVA-1.5 and MGM, we conduct the fine-tuning anew.
+For InternVL2, we follow the guidelines from its official repository and perform a second fine-tuning.
+(To ensure a fair comparison, we perform a second fine-tuning on InternVL2 using its original fine-tuning dataset, termed as InternVL2-FT, and use it as a baseline.)
+Regarding the Spot-the-Diff and Image-Edit-Request benchmarks, as they contain data of training splits, we further fine-tune the fine-tuned MLLMs for an additional 2 epochs using only these benchmarks' training data.

-In the tables, ``RP'' represents ``object replacement'' data.
-For the image difference benchmarks, we select various SOTA models for comparison based on the original papers of these benchmarks and recent research on image difference captioning models.